slateci/slate-ttyd/README.md

 TTYD must occasionally be updated by synchronizing with the upstream [code](https://github.com/tsl0922/ttyd).
 Typically syncrhonizing the Javascript package versions found in https://github.com/tsl0922/ttyd/blob/main/html/package.json is sufficient.

-Occasionally, the updates packages introduce breaking changes into the TTYD component, and the underlying code must also be updated.
-The best way to do this is to copy the upstream repository, then re-add the customizations needed for SLATE described below.
+Occasionally, the updated packages introduce breaking changes into the TTYD component, and the underlying code must also be updated.
+The best way to do this is to copy in the upstream repository, then re-add the customizations needed for SLATE described below.

 Forcing a rebuild of the [container](https://github.com/slateci/container-ttyd), and restarting the [sandbox-portal](https://github.com/slateci/sandbox-portal) will push the updates live.